miski19/github-fundamentals/README.md

 ## Tasks

 * Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!
+**This is my answer below:**

+I have learned command lines, such as `mkdir`, to make a directory.
+I have also learned about git commands, such as `git add`, and about the difference between Git and Github and git commands.
 * Open a pull request and add your mentor or someone in the tech team as a [reviewer](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.